ErinZ1234567890/lecture_notes/Practice_Exam_01.md

 		}

 		//What should these values be?
 High level?
 You don't need to work out the exact values
-		//just have a general idea here.
-		double expectedArea = ???;
+		//just have a general idea here, with some mathematical expression for instance. double expectedArea = ???;
 		double expectedPerimeter = ???;